tmilev/calculator/examples/README.md

 - The engine has computational timeouts and RAM memory limits.

--- If a first, "soft" timeout is hit (less than 10 seconds, depending on configuration), the calculator will continue the computation, but will return to the user with an explanation and a handle to monitor the so queued long computation.
+    -- If a first "soft" timeout is hit (less than 10 seconds, depending on configuration), the calculator will continue the computation, but will return to the user with an explanation and a handle to monitor the so queued long computation.

     -- If a larger "hard" timeout is hit (usually between 30-100 seconds, depending on configuration), the calculator will crash gracefully, with a reasonable progress report of how far it got.
 This timeout can be turned off entirely for the purpose of carrying out scientific computations.
-Of course, turning off the calculator hard is not recommended for a public server.
+Of course, turning off the hard timeout is not recommended for a public server.

     -- There are various RAM memory and stack depth limits.
 Hitting any of these will cause the calculator to crash with a reasonable explanation of its internal state.

+## Syntax is not fixed in stone
+By "syntax", we mean the translation of a sequence of characters to an internal tree-based Expression data structure.

+- In the terminology of our handlers, the string "a+b" corresponds to the command "+" with inputs "a" and "b".
+These are in turn handled by one of 40+ handlers, of which the first applicable one is chosen.
+Each of these handlers is implemented by a C++ function that takes as input the calculator expressions "+", "a" and "b" (note the command name is passed to the C++ handler as part of the inputs).

+- Likewise, the string "Polynomialize((x+1)^2)" corresponds to the command "Polynomialize" with input "(x+1)^2".
+The actual C++ handler takes as input both the expression "Polynomialize" and the expression "(x+1)^2".

+Note that these two examples have different syntax; this is so by design.
+Our syntax is not fixed in stone but in practice is very stable for commonly used expressions, as it is built on top of a subset of LaTeX.

 ## List of handlers
 Below, we list all built-in calculator commands.
-The command is used to tell the calculator to carry out a given computation, with unspecified syntax.
+For each handler, the first entry is the name of the command.

-The next item in [] brackets is the calculator name of the handler, distinguishing between different overloaded commands bound to the same symbol.
+The next handler item show in [] brackets is the calculator name of the handler, distinguishing between different overloaded commands bound to the same symbol.
 This can be used to turn on/turn off the handler (use TurnOnRules/TurnOffRules).

 The entry in {} braces is a name of the C++ function where the handler is implemented.
 This can be used to easily search the source code of the calculator.

-### Syntax is not fixed in stone
-In this section, we use the term "syntax" to refer to the translation of a sequence of characters to an internal tree-based Expression data structure.

-- In the terminology of our handlers, the string "a+b" corresponds to the command "+" with inputs "a" and "b".
-These are in turn handled by one of 40+ handlers, of which the first applicable one is chosen.
-Each of these handlers is implemented by a C++ function that takes as input the calculator expressions "+", "a" and "b" (note the command name is passed to the C++ handler as part of the inputs).

-- Likewise, the string "Polynomialize((x+1)^2)" corresponds to the command "Polynomialize" with input "(x+1)^2".

-Note that the two examples given here have different syntax; this is so by design.
-Our syntax is not fixed in stone but in practice is very stable for commonly used expressions, as it is built on top of a subset of LaTeX.

 ### Auto-generated list of handlers.